jameswquinn/optimized-image-component-blueprint/docs/API.md

 Supports modern image formats for better compression and quality:
 - WebP: Automatically used if the browser supports it.
-- AVIF: Used as the first choice if the browser supports it, falling back to WebP or JPEG/PNG.
+- AVIF: Used as the second choice if the browser supports it, falling back to WebP or JPEG/PNG.

 ### 4. Polyfills

 - Intersection Observer: Automatically loads a polyfill if the browser doesn't support it.
-- WebP: Dynamically loads a WebP polyfill for browsers that don't natively support it.
+- WebP: Checks for WebP support and falls back to other formats if not supported.

 ### 5. Visual Feedback